python/cpython/Doc/library/string.rst

 String Formatting
 -----------------

-Starting in Python 3.0, the built-in string class provides the ability to do complex variable substitutions and value formatting via the :func:`format` method described in :pep:`3101`.
+The built-in string class provides the ability to do complex variable substitutions and value formatting via the :func:`format` method described in :pep:`3101`.
 The :class:`Formatter` class in the :mod:`string` module allows you to create and customize your own string formatting behaviors using the same implementation as the built-in :meth:`format` method.

 .. class:: Formatter